cedarbdd/cedar/README.markdown

     error: no matching function for call to 'CDR_expect'
     note: candidate template ignored: substitution failure [with T = SOME_TYPE]

-  * This is caused by a C++ compiler bug in Xcode when ARC is enabled and you use a Cedar matcher.
+  * This is caused by a C++ compiler bug in old Xcode versions (< 4.6) when ARC is enabled and you use a Cedar matcher.
 See the above section "Matchers and ARC" on how to deal with this.

 ## Contributions and feedback